substantial/rspec-spy/README.md

 RSpec::Spy.strict_mode = true
 ```

+## Usage

-Now just put your spy expectations within spy blocks in your specs.
-You should be able to
+Just put your spy expectations within spy blocks in your specs instead of in before blocks.
-use all of the functionality from rspec-mocks that you're used to, including spying on
+You should be able to use all of the functionality from rspec-mocks that you're
+used to, including spying on
 class methods.

 ``` ruby